ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 </html>
 ```
 {: caption="Example 24.
-Loop and output scriptlets used in the gallery template" caption-side="top"}
+Loop and output scriptlets used in the gallery template" caption-side="bottom"}

 We test it locally from http://localhost:3000/gallery and see our image
 in the following figure.